ARM-software/arm-trusted-firmware/docs/firmware-design.md

 The Secure-EL1 Payload Dispatcher (SPD) service is responsible for initializing the BL3-2 image.
 It needs access to the information passed by BL2 to BL3-1 to do so.
-Hence BL3-1 implements:

-1.  `bl31_plat_get_bl32_mem_layout()` to return the extents of memory available for BL3-2's use as communicated by BL2.

-2.  `bl31_get_next_image_info(uint32_t security_state)` to return a reference
+This is provided by:

+    entry_point_info_t *bl31_plat_get_next_image_ep_info(uint32_t);

-    to the `el_change_info` structure corresponding to the next image which will be run in the specified security state.
-The SPD uses this api with the secure security state as the parameter to get entry related information about BL3-2.
+which returns a reference to the `entry_point_info` structure corresponding to the image which will be run in the specified security state.
+The SPD uses this API to get entry point information for the SECURE image, BL3-2.

 In the absence of a BL3-2 image, BL3-1 passes control to the normal world bootloader image (BL3-3).
 When the BL3-2 image is present, it is typical